I COULD LIVE HERE: A Travel Memoir of Home and Belonging

 At a personal and professional crossroads, in the spring of 2011 my husband and I set off on a multi-year journey through Latin America in search of a life we couldn’t yet articulate.

 Though the story ventures from the warmth and vibrancy of a lakeside Mexican village to the comforts of hotel-living in Nicaragua and the high Andean mountains of Ecuador and Peru, the real journey is an internal one: one that inspires the realization that home is more than a physical place on a map or a house filled with memories and possessions.

 With an open heart and introspective spirit, in I Could Live Here I take readers along on a gradual and deliberate journey of discovery, revealing the pleasures and perils of learning to live a different kind of life.
 One that’s driven strongly by freedom and which confronts real and complex emotions.

-Free to wander and explore, we trade routine and security for the simplicity of a nomadic existence and creative living.
+Free to wander and explore, we trade routine and security for the simplicity of a itinerant existence and creative living.
 Within the daily challenges of life in a foreign culture, we learn to relax and let go and to replace annoyance with respect, frustration with patience, judgment with acceptance and fear with trust.